-[Class day & Period] Intensive Lecture on 24, 25, 26, 29, 30 September [Location] C3-Lecture Room 4a[Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Intensive Lecture [Language] Japanese

-[Instructor] TABATA, SUZUKI, NAKAMURA, SHIRAISHI, (Kobe University) KANNO

-(Course Description ) This course presents the fundamentals and applications of functional materials for the micro-devices.
+[Code] 10Z104 [Course Year] Master and Doctor Course [Term] 1st term [Class day & Period] Intensive Lecture on 24, 25, 28, 29, 30 September [Location] C3-Lecture Room 4a [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Intensive Lecture [Language] Japanese [Instructor] TABATA, SUZUKI, NAKAMURA, SHIRAISHI, KANNO (Kobe University) [Course Description] This course presents the fundamentals and applications of functional materials for the micro-devices.
 The fabrication and characterization of the the materials will be described, and furthermore, the performance of application devices is discussed.
 Especially, we focus on the piezoelectric, ferromagnetic and spintronics materials from the viewpoints of energy harvesting.